Why You Can’t Always Trust Energy Efficiency Data

 The efficiency industry is mad for data, especially anything that will give insight into what spurs consumers to save or buy green products.
 But unfortunately, not all data is good data and some leads the industry astray.

-Take for example the oft-cited surveys that consumers are willing to pay more for green .
+Take for example the oft-cited surveys that consumers are willing to pay more for .
 This led several utilities to offer green premium programs where customers pay higher electric charges to support development of renewable .
 Some of these programs have been successful but others flopped with less than one percent of customers enrolling.

 What went wrong?
 Probably more than one thing.
 But the problem may have started with how consumers responded to the initial surveys.
 It’s not that people lie; it’s just that we’re not good at predicting how we will behave when we move from speculation to action.